 Disclaimer: This post contains affiliate links to handpicked partners, including tours, gear and booking sites.
 If you click through or buy something via one of them, I may receive a small commission.
 This is at no extra cost to you and allows this site to keep running.

-The Links of Noltland excavation in the Isle of Westray, Scotland is saving Orkney’s history from the elements.
-No one has been in here since the Bronze Age.
+The Links of Noltland excavation in the Isle of Westray, Scotland, is saving Orkney’s history from the elements.
+No one has been here since the Bronze Age.

 The live excavation is one small part of a huge site that sits on the frontline of the coastline’s rapid erosion.